-Hours vary, but typically the Writing Center is open Monday-Thursday 9-4 and Friday 9-1.
+Hours vary, but typically the Writing Center is open Monday-Friday 9-4.

-The Writing Center is located in the Hall of Languages on the east side of the campus.
-As you come in the main Hall of the Languages entrance, the Center is on the right (room 106).
+The Writing Center is located in David Talbot Hall (the former Hall of Languages) on the east side of the campus.
+As you come in the main entrance, the Center is on the right (room 106).
 For more information about the Writing Center call (903) 886-5280.

 Online students may take advantage of our Online Writing Lab.
 More information about the Online Writing Lab (OWL) can be found here:

 All Students will have access to Writing Center resources through the D2L/Brightspace course module.

 Mathematics Skills Center

 The Mathematics Skills Center primarily provides assistance for students enrolled in entry and developmental level mathematics courses.
 Most student workers in the Math Skills Center are also capable of providing assistance for the students enrolled in calculus courses.
 Located in Binnion Hall, room 328, the Math Skills Center offers one-on-one and group tutoring throughout the day and includes evening tutoring on nights when developmental and entry level math classes are held.
 Lab hours for Fall and Spring semesters are Monday and Wednesday, 8am – 8pm, Tuesday and Thursday, 8am – 6pm, and Friday 8am – noon.
 During summer semesters, hours vary.
 Call for posted hours.